siberianfox/g2wiki/Marlin-Compatibility.md

 ### Status report (SR) analog

-The Marlin communications protocol appears to be fairly simple, but also somewhat lossy.
+The Marlin communications protocol is fairly simple, but also somewhat lossy.
 It's expected that requests (such as `M105`) can be ignored and time out on the host side.

 There's also no clear indication as to what's "part of the tape" gcode and what's a polling request such as `M105`.